Skip to main content

 that takes the suitable metric information as input and the selected

 service contact instance as output.
-Such "appropriate information"
+Such appropriate information may

-may be utilized to differentiate selection mechanisms to enable
+be utilized to differentiate selection mechanisms to enable service-

-In the example shown in Figure 3, the client sends a service access
+In the example shown in Figure 3, the client sends a service request

 via the network through the "CATS-Forwarder 1", which is an Ingress

-When a matching classification entry is found for the packets, the
+classification entry maintained by a C-TC is found for the packets,

 selected Egress CATS-Forwarder.
 When these packets reach the Egress